Geb-algebra/a-pile-of-useless-codes-built-up-by-ai-agent-and-an-incompetent-operator-geb-algebra/.ai/memory-bank/progress.md

 3. **LLM Integration**:
    - Models, factories, repositories, and services for the LLM domain are implemented
-   - Integration with LLM providers (Anthropic as primary, with placeholders for others)
+   - Integration with Anthropic Claude as the LLM provider
+   - API keys are passed directly to service methods for improved security
    - Prompt engineering for domain knowledge extraction
    - Conversation flow for clarifying questions